gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine nodded, sucking air into her mouth to cool its contents as her grandfather quickly filled her in on what had happened while she had been away.
-There had been a rockslide when the mountain berthed---nobody had been hurt, but it had made kindling out of the shearing shed above the goat pasture.
+There had been a rockslide when the mountain berthed—nobody had been hurt, but it had made kindling out of the shearing shed above the goat pasture.
 A few house beams had cracked or skewed, and some crockery had been broken, but that was the worst of it.

 Papaere Vurt slid a folded piece of paper across the table to Erileine.
 "Niquolas wanted me to give this to you," he said gruffly.
-"He and a couple of others---they decided they'd had enough.
+"He and a couple of others—they decided they'd had enough.
 Or maybe they were planning to go walkabout when we got to Gandan Berth.
 Anyway, they came down past my place, and he stopped in and…"  The old man shrugged, clearly uncomfortable.